 Sometimes you hear a song, and you just want to drop everything and dance.
 That’s what Stop Drop And Dance strives to be: easy-to-follow, fun, cardio movements that first-timers can pick up quickly, but regulars can take to their fullest, dream-to-be-a-backup-dancer, desire.
 It is an environment that celebrates everyone, emphasizes community, feels safe, encourages freedom, and allows expression.
 Stop Drop And Dance is more than just dance moves.
 It is an outward expression of our heart and spirit.
 All ages are welcome; in fact it is not uncommon for daughters to be dancing with their mothers AND grandmothers!
 All you need is a good pair of shoes, workout clothes, water, and an open heart.

-Come dance with us (always check my SCHEDULE tab above in case class is cancelled – schedule updated everyday!):
+Always check my SCHEDULE tab above in case class is cancelled – schedule updated everyday!):

-- Tuesday and Thursday mornings at 9:30am at Marin Power Yoga
+TUESDAY 9:30am at Marin Power Yoga

 Seriously Old Choreography.

 Over the past 2 decades, Grace has directed, choreographed, taught, and performed with groups of dancers to prepare for various performances.
 Grace worked with cheerleaders, hip hop dancers, breakdancers, church dance ministries, and even elementary school students and teachers.
 She was on the founding team of 220, Second to None, in San Diego, and later danced with Eight Count.
 Thanks to YouTube, we have these old videos captured forever =) .